LucernaSancta/advanced-snake/CONTRIBUTING.md

 - Test your changes before submitting.
 - Use common sense 😜.

-If you have any doubts you can go into the detail of how the code works in the [code docs](./docs/code/README.md)

 ---

 Thanks for being a part of the community.
 You make open source awesome. 💪